dev-munir/Dev-Munir-Tools/README.md

 # Dev-Munir-Tools
-This DDoS Is By Team Oc
+This DDoS Is By Munir

 usage :